vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/pwa.md

 `vuepress-theme-hope` provides the `pwa` options in `themeConfig.plugins` as plugin options to `vuepress-plugin-pwa2`.

-If you don't need this feature or want to use another pwa plugin, you can disable the plugin by setting `themeConfig.plugins.pwa` to `false`.
+If you don’t need this feature or want to use another pwa plugin, you can disable the plugin by setting `themeConfig.plugins.pwa` to `false`.

 :::